mahfuz225bd/Hospital-E-Ticketing-System/project-report.md

 ### System Design

-The web-app will have a user-friendly interface with sections for personal information, disease details, and hospital selection.
+The web app will have a user-friendly interface with sections for personal information, disease details, and hospital selection.
 Data will be securely stored in a database, and e-tickets will be generated and confirmed.

 ### Project Architecture